 Beneficial insects such as hoverflies, beetles and ladybirds hunt aphids and other pests - so treat them as allies not enemies.
 We can have great gardens and help bees and other nature at the same time.

-To survive and thrive, bees need us to be the generation that saves our British bees.
 Letting bees be your guide and ally will help transform your patch, control pests naturally and get your plants and crops pollinated for free.
 That’s more than a fair trade.

 Help make our gardens safe for bees

 There are lots of things you can do to help – from growing bee-friendly plants to creating bee hotels.